 - a.
+Explain God's purpose in delivering the Israelites from Egypt - b.
+Describe features of worship - a.
 God's purpose in delivering the Israelites from Egypt was to worship and offer sacrifices to Him in the wilderness.
-He also intended to fulfil his promises to Abraham. - b.
-Features of worshipping God in the wilderness.
+He also intended to fulfil his promises to Abraham.